 It is recommended that you have your pool and spa safety barriers inspected by a registered building surveyor or registered building inspector every three years, to ensure that the barriers comply with the Regulations and do not pose a safety risk to your friends or family.

 Frequently asked questions

 1. If I have an above ground swimming pool or spa, do I need a safety barrier?

-The walls of an above ground swimming pool or spa provide a barrier if they are at least 1.2 metres in height and do not have a surface which allows a child to gain a foothold and climb into the swimming pool or spa.
+The walls of an above ground swimming pool or spa provide a barrier if they are at least 1.2 metres in height and do not have a surface that allows a child to gain a foothold and climb into the swimming pool or spa.

-Any objects that could be climbable by a young child, such as a permanent pool ladder, pool filter and pump equipment should be properly fenced.
+Any objects that could be climbable by a young child, such as a permanent pool ladder, pool filter and pump equipment, should be properly fenced.

 2. I have recently purchased a house where there is no safety barrier around the swimming pool or spa.
 Whose responsibility is it to install a fence?

 As the new owner you are responsible for ensuring that the safety barrier is provided.
 If you own, or are purchasing a home with a swimming pool or spa, and are not sure if the swimming pool or spa safety barrier complies, check with a private or local council building surveyor.